-Spirit Journeys team is specialised in Scotland tours.
-There’s no place like home.
-And our home is Scotland.
+Spirit Journeys team are experts in Scotland tours.
+There’s no place like home and our home is Scotland.
 We are located in Inverness, the heart of Highlands and act as a DMC (Destination Management Company) for services in Scotland.
 For this reason, nobody knows the charms of Scotland better than us.
 This is the reason why our Scotland tours are the best.
 We can show you the most attractive and famous spots, hidden corners, in short, the true colours of this amazing country.
 If you want to scratch beneath the surface, give us your trust and the rest is up to our well experienced team.
 According to your ideas and wishes, we can offer you tailor-made tours, both for individual and group travel, Outlander tours, cruise port excursions, adventure, golf and whisky trail tours, Scottish weddings, event planning and many others.
 Whether you need a break, cultural tour or some special occasion tour, we know how to create and organize your perfect match.
 We know that you will not regret by booking one, maybe, even more, tours to Scotland.

 |DEPARTURE/RETURN LOCATION||Flights available on request – please contact us for a quote including flights|